 Lauren Hill of Mama’s Learning Corner created a set of printables for the Fruit of the Spirit.
 I especially love the chart where you mark the progress your child is making by showing those different fruit in their lives throughout the week.
 When you catch your child exhibiting a fruit of the spirit, you supply a sticker on the chart.
 It’s a nice visual aid and helps the child feel proud of his accomplishment.
 It’s that positive reinforcement that really works when it comes to teaching our kids our faith.
 Here’s a video of my child using this system (you can feel free to skip over to around the 1:38 mark):

 6. All Play On Sunday

-A compilation of play based ideas on the fruit of the spirit for younger kids (around age 6 and younger) are listed at the blog, All Play On Sunday.
-Using real fruit, games, art, playtime, balloons, and cooking, the fruit of the spirit come to life in these play-based activities.
+A compilation of play-based ideas on the fruit of the spirit for younger kids (around age 6 and younger) is listed on the blog, All Play On Sunday.
+Using real fruit, games, art, playtime, balloons, and cooking, the fruit of the spirit comes to life in these play-based activities.

 7. Ministry To Children